opennode/waldur-core/docs/guide/billing.rst

 -------------------

 NodeConductor can integrate with billing systems and expose typical features via REST API and admin interface.
 At the moment, only KillBill_ is supported as a backend.
+The following features are available:

-- pushing chargeback information from the services for invoice generation (based on resource and license consumption).
+- Pushing chargeback information from the services for invoice generation (based on resource and license consumption).
   Usages of resources is accounted on an hourly basis.
-- getting invoice data from the backend (including generated PDFs).
+- Getting invoice data from the backend.
-- getting pricelists for products configured in the billing system.
-Monthly prices are assumed to be configured in KillBill.
+- Propagating pricelists to the backend.

 .. _KillBill: https://killbill.io/